useful-bots/image-manipulator/README.md

-# image-api
+# image-manipulator
-An image api for discord bots
+A simple package to generate images for discord bots